w0anm/Ekos-Indi_RPi_Image/README.md

 Once the distribution zip file is downloaded, unzip the file in a temporary location.
 In the zip file, you will find the documentation on How to download a fresh Raspberry Pi Image and install/deploy the two additional files included in the zip file (scripts.tar and run_first.sh).

-The documentation is also found in the main code page.
+The documentation is also found in the Brach page.